DaniFoldi/spartan-schema/README.md

 # Spartan Schema

-_This is a hard fork of `spartan-schema`, with changes that better suit my workflow, and added features that I felt like were needed.
+_This is a fork of `spartan-schema`, with changes that better suit my workflow, and added features that I felt like were missing._

 An ultra-minimal, Typescript-compatible alternative to [JSON Schema][json-schema], designed as part of [Osmosis][osmosis].